vmware/build-tools-for-vmware-aria/mkdocs/getting-started/getting-started.md

 | Aria/VCF Operations | `mvn vrops:pull -P{profile}` | Supports wildcards (dashboards/metric configs excluded).
 Fails if `content.yaml` is empty. |
 | Operations for Logs | `mvn vrli:pull -P{profile}` | Wildcards are supported; fails when the descriptor is missing content. |

-Each goal evaluates the archetype-specific descriptor and overwrites the local `./src` tree.
+Each goal evaluates the project type-specific descriptor and overwrites the local `./src` tree.
 Re-run with `-X` for debugging and `-U` to force fresh dependencies when Maven caches stale artifacts.

 ## Package with Installer
 Build the bundle that ships with the installer CLI: